morgendagen/riden-dongle/README.md

 Before re-inserting the module into your power supply, it may be a good idea to make the necessary configuration changes.
-You need to select `TTL` as the communications mode, and 9600 as the speed.
+You need to select `TTL` as the UART Interface mode, 9600 as the speed/UART baudrate, and (modbus) Address as 1 (the default).

 Re-insert the module and power up the power supply.

 The module will begin to flash, first slowly and then faster.
-If it starts flashing really fast (5 flashes per second), you propably misconfigured the power supply.
+If it starts flashing really fast (5 flashes per second), you probably misconfigured the power supply.
 Double-check, and if you are still having issues, add an issue to the Github repository.